 Don’t Beat Yourself Up

-They get right back on track.
-They don’t wait until tomorrow to do so either.
+They get right back on track with their next healthy decision.
 Their healthy lifestyle and weight loss continues to move forward and make progress because they allow themselves to make mistakes, learn from them, and then end up stronger as a result.

 Surround Yourself With Positive People

 We are highly influenced by the people close to us.
 Many successful people had to move forward with their lives and leave old friends and lifestyles behind.
 It was a hard decision to make, but they understood how important it was to surround themselves with people who believed in their dreams.

 How do you expect to accomplish your goals if you never start trying to achieve them?
 Beginning is half the challenge.
 Don’t be afraid of failure.

 It’s really easy to get analysis paralysis, but the only real way to learn is through action.
 People who lost over 50 pounds stopped waiting for things to happen, and went out and made things happen.